-Figure 5.13: Time series of CH4 concentrations, growth rates and isotopic composition. a) CH4 concentrations, b)
+36 Time series of CH4 concentrations, growth rates and isotopic composition

-CH4 growth rates, c) δ^{13} -CH4.
-Data from selected site networks operated by NOAA (Dlugokencky et al., 2003), AGAGE (Prinn et al., 2018) and PDX (Portland State University) (Rice et al., 2016).
-To maintain clarity, data from many other measurement networks are not included here, and all measurements are shown in WMO X2004ACH4 global calibration standard.
-Global mean values of XCH4 (total-column), retrieved from radiation spectra measured by the greenhouse gases observation satellite (GOSAT) are shown in panels (a) and (b).
-Cape Grim Observatory (CGO; 41°S, 145°E) and Trinidad Head (THD; 41°N, 124°W) data are taken from the AGAGE network, NOAA global and northern hemispheric (NH) means for δ^{13} C are calculated from 10 and 6 sites, respectively.
-The PDX data adjusted to NH (period: 1977-2000) are merged with THD (period: 2001-2019) for CH4 concentration and growth rate analysis, and PDX and NOAA NH means of δ^{13} C data are used for joint interpretation of long-term trends analysis.
-The multivariate ENSO index (MEI) is shown in panel (b).
+Figure 5.13 | Time series of CH4 concentrations, growth rates and isotopic composition. (a) CH4 concentrations; (b) CH4 growth rates; (c) d13-CH4.
+Data from selected site networks operated by the National Oceanic and Atmospheric Administration (NOAA; Dlugokencky et al., 2003), Advanced Global Atmospheric Gases Experiment (AGAGE; Prinn et al., 2018) and Portland Airport (PDX, Portland State University; Rice et al., 2016).
+To maintain clarity, data from many other measurement networks are not included here, and all measurements are shown in the World Metereological Organization X2004ACH4 global calibration standard.
+Global mean values of XCH4 (total-column), retrieved from radiation spectra measured by the Greenhouse Gases Observing Satellite (GOSAT) are shown in panels (a) and (b).
+Cape Grim Observatory (CGO; 41°S, 145°E) and Trinidad Head (THD; 41°N, 124°W) data are taken from the AGAGE network.
+NOAA global and northern hemispheric (NH) means for d13C are calculated from 10 and 6 sites, respectively.
+The PDX data adjusted to NH (period: 1977-2000) are merged with THD (period: 2001-2019) for CH4 concentration and growth rate analysis, and PDX and NOAA NH means of d13C data are used for joint interpretation of long-term trends analysis.
+The multivariate El Niño-Southern Oscillation (ENSO) index (MEI) is shown in panel (b).
 Further details on data sources and processing are available in the chapter data table (Table 5.SM.6).